 6. Indoor Activities

 There are many indoor activities you can do with your pup.
-While it might not be conducive to let them run around in your home, you can play tug-o-war with them.
+While it might not be ideal to let them run around in your home, you can play tug-o-war with them inside.

 Playing indoor games or with toys can release some of your pup's pent-up energy while saving them from the heat.